-Healthy retirees and beneficiaries: RP-2014 Healthy annuitant, sex-distinct, generational with Unsex, Social Security Data Scale, with collar adjustments and set-backs as described in the valuation.
+Healthy retirees and beneficiaries: RP-2014 Healthy annuitant, sex-distinct, generational with Unsex, Social generational with Unsex, Social Security Data Scale, with collar adjustments and set-backs as described in the valuation.

 Active members: RP-2014

 Employees, sex-distinct, generational with Unisex, Social Security Data Scale, with collar adjustments and setbacks as described in the valuation.